voteflux/flux/CONSTITUTION.NSW.md

 #### Deputy Leader

 This section is identical to the current federal Flux constitution titled "Deputy Leader".
-The Deputy Leader of Flux NSW is identical at all times to the Deputy Leader of the federal Flux party.
+The Deputy Leader of The Party is identical at all times to the Deputy Leader of the federal Flux party.

 #### Secretary